SoftUni-Internal/interactive-content/EN/04-Object-Composition/05-Homework.md

 If n is less than 4, return **n** amount of periods.

-- `format(string, …params)` - static method to replace placeholders with parameters.
+- `format(string, …params)` - static method to replace placeholders with parameters

 A placeholder is a number surrounded by curly braces.